MaryJ25/212Factory/README.md

 ### Contents

-The main.py file contains the "Tesla" class and it's subclass "ModelX".
-In the test_main.py file are the pytest tests, checking that all the class elements work as expected.
+The tesla.py file contains the "Tesla" class and the modelx.py file has the subclass "ModelX".

+In the test_tesla.py and test_modelx.py files are the pytest tests, checking that all the class elements work as expected.
+The factory.py file has examples of how to code works.

 ### How to use